omnigroup/OmniGroup/README.markdown

 -----------------------

     git clone git://github.com/omnigroup/OmniGroup
-    git submodule init
-    git submodule update
+    git submodule update --init

 Configuring Xcode 4
 -------------------

-- We currently use Xcode 4.6.1.
+- We currently use Xcode 4.6.2.
 You'll probably have the best results if you do too.
-- Add the projects you want to your workspace
+- Add the projects you want to your workspace.
 - If building for iOS, you need to edit your scheme to turn off implicit dependencies and parallel builds.
 Xcode 4 doesn't understand implicit dependencies with static libraries, so you'll need to add the dependencies to your scheme in the right order.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require iOS 6 and Mac OS X 10.7, _but_ several bits of framework code implicitly require 10.8 for auto-layout or layer-backing fixes, or explicitly require them for things like `NSXPCConnection`.
+- We require iOS 6 and Mac OS X 10.7, _but_ several bits of framework code implicitly require 10.8 for Auto Layout or layer-backing fixes, or explicitly require them for things like `NSXPCConnection`.

 Configuring the Source
 ----------------------